Posted by Lisa Amstutz on Thursday, August 4, 2016 - 11:00 | Follow me

 Prerequisites: A bachelor’s degree and two years of internal audit experience (but a master’s degree can substitute for one year of experience)

 Exam requirements: Three levels, with a total exam time of 6.5 hours

 Time to certification: Typically a year to 18 months

 Ongoing requirements: CPE credits are required; the number depends on your work status

 Who should get it: The CIA is really only useful to internal auditors, with particular importance for those who would like to become managers or chief audit executives.

 These and other accounting and financial certifications are valuable not only for moving your career as a full-time professional forward but also for expanding your skills and expertise to become a more well-rounded employee.

 They can also help you become a more desirable job candidate or employee, one who can command a higher salary.
 According to the latest Salary Guide from Robert Half, starting salaries for professionals holding graduate degrees or accounting certifications can be 5 to 15 percent more than the market average.

 Oh, and that acronym we mentioned earlier.
-That's AICPA's soon-to-be-introduced Certified in Entity and Intangible Valuations™ (CEIV™) credential for CPAs and finance professionals to demonstrate a commitment to enhancing audit quality, consistency and transparency in fair value measurements for public company financial reporting purposes in the U.S.
+That's AICPA's recently introduced Certified in Entity and Intangible Valuations™ (CEIV™) credential for CPAs and finance professionals to demonstrate a commitment to enhancing audit quality, consistency and transparency in fair value measurements for public company financial reporting purposes in the U.S.